 Let’s start with a logical and familiar cat trick from the list.
 You might be guilty of thinking that only dogs can be trained to sit, but that’s just because we’ve grown used to only seeing a cat’s backside when it’s walking away from us, in a huff.

 It is perfectly possible to train your cat to sit, though; especially in preparation for meals and treats.

 Not so much a trick as a useful tactic for keeping tabs on the little urban explorer.
 Teaching your cat to respond to its name is much the same as any other trick or behavioral training tactic.
 With treats, or clickers, you can slowly begin to teach your pet that when you vocalize their name, they can expect something positive as a result.

 Over time, this positive association will become so second nature that they’ll likely come to you when called!

 To Shake Hands

-This trick can be a fun one to tackle after you’ve mastered the almighty sit and name call, that way you’ve already established some obedience and patience.
+This cat trick can be a fun one to tackle after you’ve mastered the almighty sit and name call from the list of cat tricks, that way you’ve already established some obedience and patience.
 The essence is much the same as you might train a dog to give paw or shake your hand; and the best bit is the cat doesn’t realize that handshakes are quasi-legally binding.
 You’ve got him right where you want him.

 The idea of a cat willingly playing fetch might seem like the most outlandish concept imaginable, and it sort of is.
 The key method of working around your kitty’s natural predilection to sit on its backside and look at you like you’re an idiot is to choose the right object to throw.